 Traditionally, call center and customer support teams have access to data that is fairly limited about previous tickets and online transactions.
 There is so much key information that is typically left out of the hands of these associates who are connecting with customers in such important ways.
-Giving these representatives information about which customers are loyalists, which channel they prefer, how often they visit the website, how much money they spent with you across all channels — all of these details are critical insights for customer service teams.
+Giving these representatives information about which customers are loyalists, which channel they prefer, how often they visit the website, how much money they spent with you across all channels — these details are critical insights for customer service teams.

 5. Learn about the customers you acquired during COVID-19.

-We would love to talk to you about how our customers are moving the needle on these KPIs with Acquia Marketing Cloud and Acquia DXP.
+We'd love to talk to you about how our customers are moving the needle on these KPIs with Acquia Marketing Cloud and Acquia DXP.
 To gain insights on how COVID-19 is impacting your consumer behaviors and how you should respond, check out our COVID Analysis Dashboards in Acquia CDP and contact us to get a demo.